Overcast · 55°

 23. Directs and controls inmate work programs; assigns inmates to work details; distributes tools and cleaning implements.

-26. Directs and controls inmate hygiene, laundry and sanitation; issues and inventories razors; provides hygiene instruction; does inmate laundry, housekeeping and sanitation procedure.
+26. Directs and controls inmate hygiene, laundry, and sanitation; issues and inventories razors; provides hygiene instruction; does inmate laundry, housekeeping, and sanitation procedures.

-27. Maintains inmate records and accounts; establishes inmate files; closes out records after release; updates records and daily activity report; receives money; maintains financial records; audits inmate money records; inventories, records and secures inmate personal property.
+27. Maintains inmate records and accounts; establishes inmate files; closes out records after release; updates records and daily activity reports; receives money; maintains financial records; audits inmate money records; inventories, records, and secures inmate personal property.

 28. Maintains facility upkeep and maintenance; inventories supplies and equipment; inspects physical features of the facility; reports mechanical failures; monitors repair activities inside the facility.

-30. Provides administrative support; investigates security breaches and inmate injuries; prepares reports; files documents; assists in preparing or updating policy and procedure manual.
+30. Provides administrative support; investigates security breaches and inmate injuries; prepares reports; files documents; assists in preparing or updating policy and procedure manuals.

 32. Performs physical activities to support the control and supervision of inmates; subdues attacking prisoners; operates restraint devices; walks or sits continuously; mops or sweeps floors.